Povstalec/StargateJourney/faq.md

     this command will tell you the <b>7-chevron</b> address of the specified dimension.
     Check the <a href="/commands">commands section</a> for details and other available commands.
 </details>

 ___

+## The Stargate "glitch" / lags when spinning
+This is primarily noticeable on the Universe Stargate.
+It is because the Stargate movement is "actually happening."
+And it is not just a client-side animation, so it is more prone to low tps and network lags.
+The movement is synchronized for all players.

+___